GameServerManagers/LinuxGSM-Docs/Game-Server-Login-Token.md

 # New command line Parameter

-GSLTs can be registered on your server(s) by using the _sv_setsteamaccount_ command either in _autoexec.cfg_ or from a start parameter
+GSLTs can be registered on your server(s) by using the _sv_setsteamaccount_ command either in _autoexec.cfg_ or from a start parameter.

 on the server startup line.